 Americans send millions of text messages each day.
 Frequently, those text messages can contain information which becomes relevant to a lawsuit or investigation.
-The influential effect of those text messages upon the matter completely depends on their validity.
+The influential effect of those spoofed text messages upon the matter completely depends on their validity.
 Prior to their use as evidence, text messages should be validated to ensure that the text message was actually sent and not just created to influence or justify an investigation or litigation.
 Continue reading this post to learn more about authenticating text messages for evidence in an investigation.

 In early 2019, Vestige was contracted to review the evidence for a matter in New York City where our client was alleged to have sent defamatory text messages.
-The messages were sent in 2016 and there was only a limited amount of evidence available for us to review.
+The messages were sent in 2016 and there was only a limited amount of digital forensic evidence available for us to review.
 However, we were able to examine screenshots of the text messages along with the carrier bills and cell tower records.

 Our first challenge was to determine the possible ways the text messages could appear on the recipient’s phone without evidence of their originating from our client.
 There are many ways to create text messages that appear to be authentic by duplicating the structure and appearance of actual messages from common text applications.
 Many applications can be located on the Apple App store, Google Play Store, or on the internet to create text messages with content that will appear authentic.
 Identifying information of the sender such as phone number or contact name can appear in the sender field.
 Any characters, photos or .gifs can be placed in the spoofed message that can be found in a real message.
 Many apps allow customization of the display of the message to conform with carrier, phone type, and operating system running on the phone.